-- If your licence is currently suspended due to a Criminal Code conviction, you will be unable to re-apply for a driver's licence until you successfully complete the program.
+- If your licence is currently suspended due to a Criminal Code conviction, you will be unable to re-apply for a driver's licence until you successfully completed the program.

-- Being allowed to drive before you start the program or while you are in the program is determined on a case-by-case basis by the Superintendent’s office – the letter you receive regarding your requirement to attend the program will outline what was decided about your driving privileges.
+- The letter you receive regarding your requirement to attend the program will outline what has been decided about your driving privileges.

 After you pay the enrolment fee for the program, you go through a structured screening assessment interview.
-Based on the assessment, you are directed to one of two program components:
+Based on this initial assessment, you are directed to one of two program components:

 - An 8-hour education session in a classroom setting; or